code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-23-spring-ws-log-client-server-http-headers-example.md

 # Adding Client HTTP Header Logging

-We create a `CustomClientInterceptor` by implementing the `ClientInterceptor` interface.
+We start with the client were we create a `CustomClientInterceptor` by implementing the `ClientInterceptor` interface.
 We call the `logMessage()` method of our `HttpLoggingUtils` utility class in the `handleRequest()` and `handleResponse()` methods.
 These are responsible for processing the outgoing request message and incoming response message respectively.

 > Note that `true` needs to be returned on each handle method otherwise the processing is interrupted.